OCSA's Youth Council (CSA-YC)

 Andréa enjoys reading, binge-watching TV, working with horses, and practicing martial arts.

-Landon grew up in Medicine Hat, Alberta and moved to Halifax, Nova Scotia to pursue undergraduate and graduate training at Dalhousie University.
-Landon began doctoral studies in the Department of Microbiology and Immunology with Dr. Nikhil Thomas in 2017.
-His doctoral thesis is exploring a group of ocean bacteria called Vibrio and their interactions with both agriculturally important animals and humans.
-Landon’s work is aimed at better understanding these organism’s biology to better predict how their interactions with us and our economy might be altered under climate change.
+Landon Getz is a senior PhD Candidate in the Department of Microbiology and Immunology at Dalhousie University.
+Landon started his PhD in 2017, through which he is exploring a group of ocean bacteria called Vibrio and their interactions with both agriculturally important animals and humans.
+Landon’s work is aimed at better understanding these organism’s biology to better predict how they might affect our economy and health in a changing world.
+After completing his thesis in the summer of 2022, Landon will begin a postdoctoral research position at the University of Toronto in the laboratory of Dr. Karen Maxwell.
 Beyond his studies, Landon is an active member of the LGBTQ+ community having founded Queer Atlantic Canadian Science, Technology, Engineering, and Mathematics (QAtCanSTEM), a community building initiative designed to bring together queer scientists from across Atlantic Canada and increase their visibility in STEM.
 It is Landon’s belief that science does not exist outside of people, and as scientists we have a duty to make science as diverse and inclusive as possible.

 As both a Vanier Scholar and Killam Laureate, Landon has broad interests in science and its responsible use in society, having authored a number of articles focused on dual-use research, and the ethics of genome editing in nature and in humans.